mihirm3hub/UOE_CVML/README.md

 # 🧠 UOE_CVML – Computer Vision & Machine Learning Coursework

-This repository presents coursework projects completed as part of the ECMM426 (Computer Vision) and ECMM422 (Machine Learning) modules at the University of Edinburgh.
+This repository presents coursework projects completed as part of the ECMM426 (Computer Vision) and ECMM422 (Machine Learning) modules at the University of Exeter.
 It includes detailed, hands-on Jupyter notebooks demonstrating the practical application of both CV and ML techniques using real data and Python.

 ---